OmarCloud20/GreatLearning-Sessions/Containers-AWS-DevOps/Week-2/README.md

 ```
  docker build -t site_1 .
 ```
-**Note** we have defined the name of the image, **Website**.
+**Note:** we have defined the name of the image, **site_1**.

-- Now, we are ready to run the container for our static site:
+- Now, we are ready to run the container for our static website:

 ```
 docker run -d -p 5000:80 site_1
 ```
-**Note** we have mapped the container port 80 to the host on port 5000.
+**Note:** we have mapped the container port 80 to the host on port 5000.
 We can change the host port as we like.

 We have successfully containerized our static website and we can view the site on *public-IP-address:5000*.